rickgladwin/puppeteer_order_bot/README.md

 - Complete error handling for all cases vs error handling for the most common or critical cases.

 ### What I would change
-- more test coverage, including some level of mocking for OpenCart itself, though the functionality of the app is so coupled to the target web store, using a test account for the live store might be most appropriate
+- More test coverage, including some level of mocking for OpenCart itself, though the functionality of the app is so coupled to the target web store, using a test account for the live store might be most appropriate.
+I've used a "yellow-red-green-refactor" pattern for test writing, which involves writing the spec/requirements as `todo` or `skipped` test descriptions, writing the critical test code right away, and writing the remaining tests as soon as possible.
+This accommodates the realities of time constraints as well as allowing for a shifting spec during development without having to rewrite code twice (spec and implementation).
 - Some form of logging of order runs and results in a persistence layer, most likely a set of files, rather than simply console output
 - In concert with the previous point, a way of controlling and configuring the logging itself (including